-The Eris E4.5 is a 50-watt model within the Eris range, which also offers speakers in a lot more designs and many other wattages, so you can select the power level you need.
+The Eris E4.5 is a 50-watt model within the Eris range from PreSonus, which also offers speakers in a lot more designs and many other wattages, so you can select the power level you need.
 The extra control of EQ means that true audiophiles will love getting these speakers set up properly.

 If you are looking for speakers which don’t cost a huge amount of money, but have some decent quality for casually listening to your favorite vinyl records, the Polk T15 could be a good solution.